-If mould or mildew has formed on awnings or annexes due to rain or improper drying, you’ll need to treat it with a mould remover.
+If mould or mildew has formed on awnings, annexes or other canvas camping products due to rain or improper drying, you’ll need to treat it with a mould remover.
 Be sure to choose one that is specifically designed for use on canvas to avoid damaging the fabric.
 You can find this type of solution at your local caravan shop or home improvement store.

 Why do the window and door seals still look yellow after washing?

 The sealant used around caravan windows and openings can become discoloured over time, especially if you drive your caravan on dirt frequently.

 If the sealant still looks dingy after washing the exterior of your caravan, go over it again by hand, as this will enable you to scrub a bit more thoroughly.
 If you are still not satisfied with the results, it may be time to replace the seals, which you’ll need to do periodically anyway to maintain water-tightness.